jmiramont/collab-benchmark-template/README.md

 conda deactivate
 ```

 You can now add your new method.
-You can run the benchmarks for only new added approaches.
+You can run the benchmarks with only new added approaches.
 However, if you want to reproduce the current results, [you will need extra dependencies](#reproducing-current-benchmarks).

 ## Adding a new method to benchmark